 - In the following jobs, spent convictions must be disclosed: certain roles in the financial services sector, law enforcement, the prison service, the health service, private security, etc. Also, roles involving work with children, the elderly, and disabled.

-Should you have more than 1 year’s continuous service with an employer and you are dismissed as a result of a spent conviction, then you can bring a claim for unfair dismissal.
+Should you have more than 2 year’s continuous service with an employer (or 1 year's continuous service if employment with the employer began on or before the 5th April 2012) and you are dismissed as a result of a spent conviction, then you can bring a claim for unfair dismissal.